phpearth/docs/CONTRIBUTING.md

 # Contributing Guide to PHP Resources

 We love contributors and people willing to help.

+## How Can You Help?

+* Report issues
+* Fix typos and grammar
+* Add new content
+* Improve existing chapters

+## Contributing Procedure

 Below is described procedure for contributing to this repository in particular and some extra information about it.

 * Fork this repository over GitHub
 * Create a separate branch for instance `patch-1` so you will not need to rebase